Carlovo/straight_to_the_money/docs/walkthrough.md

 If you had wanted another license than MIT, you have probably already chosen one and can easily override the templated one (if you do, do it in the `pyproject.toml` as well).
 Maybe take a second look at the .gitignore, maybe not, it's fine...

+## Quality assurance (formatting, linting and testing)

+Staying in line with the minimalistic theme, I kept the configuration of the tools that I advice for doing QA minimal.
+I tinkered only a bit with the linting (`uv ruff check`), mainly because I love isort.
+You can see the config in the `pyproject.toml`.

+You can get into the weeds very fast with linting though and if you go with the flow it's probably not going to bother you in your first 1,000 commits or so.
+And by that time you can probably figure out how to stop a pesky formatter from undoing your intricacies, so my advice would be to not give it too much thought.
+(If you feel like getting into the weeds early though, [have at you](https://docs.astral.sh/ruff/configuration/).)

 ## Previewing and publishing your documentation

 So `uvx mkdocs build` nicely converts your documentation to a static website, now what?